 Below is a list of popular, highly rated, 3rd party 802.11ac routers capable of supporting the crazy fast speed that Ting Internet provides.

 Please note: Ting can only provide limited support on setting up or troubleshooting connectivity issues if you supply your own router.
-The following routers are listed because they are well reviewed and support modern Wi-Fi standards, not because our staff can directly diagnose or resolve issues related to them.
+The following routers are listed because they are well-reviewed and support modern Wi-Fi standards, not because our staff can directly diagnose or resolve issues related to them.
+They are not endorsements or direct recommendations on Ting's behalf, but simply a list of competent products that have favourable reviews online.

 - Asus RT-AC68U